farmera/sare_grant/study_results_drones.md

 ###### Figure 1.
 Study Area.

 We performed kite and drone flights over the study area during two successive growth seasons.
 The results presented are for the
-2017 season using the 3DR Solo.
-The study area was flown and captured using the drone over two separate flights (for power consumption reasons) where each overlapped in the center.
-Calibration of the Sequoia camera was performed between each flight (see [Section 4](study_methods.md) for details).
+2017 season using the 3DR Solo drone.
+The study area was flown and captured using over two separate flights (for power consumption reasons) where each flight overlapped in the center of the field.
+Calibration of the Sequoia camera was performed between each flight.

 A primary advantage of the drone compared with other methods is the ability to pre-program an exact height (250ft) and range prior to each flight.
 This advantage is clearly demonstrated in __Figure 2__ of the area taken from  'nadir' perspective.
 It shows